ksiva0/HACK2SKILL/README.md

 * gunicorn

 3. Run the Application
-bash
-python app.py
+* using command: python app.py
-The app will be available at https://hack2skill-mx8i.onrender.com/
+* The app will be available at https://hack2skill-mx8i.onrender.com/

-Deployment
+### Deployment
 Easily deployable on Render, Heroku, Replit, and similar platforms.
 Add a requirements.txt